emcconne/azurepatterns/about.md

 * CollabNet in Professional Services where I worked with customers to setup Subversion SCM.
 * Novell as a Marketing Manager working on the open source projects Kablink and iFolder, both of which I don't think are around anymore.
-BTW, this is my only forray into the dark worlds outside typical engineering roles.
+BTW, this was my only foray into the dark worlds outside typical engineering roles.
-* Hewlett Packard as a Partner Engineer helping partners utilize HP solutions to their fullest potenial in their product offerings
+* Hewlett Packard as a partner engineer helping partners utilize HP solutions on Linux to their fullest potential.
 * Alcoa as a programmer analyst where I started this never ending adventure in technology.